This Barley Soup Will Nourish You on the Cusp of Kapha Season

 Kapha season, or Vasant Ritu, is spring time—a time of year when the earth can be heavy and soggy from the spring rains and the winter snow melting.

 Our bodies tend to mimic what goes on in nature.
-So, in spring, we may feel this heaviness and wetness manifest in us as weight gain, bloating, lethargy, physical congestion in the form of mucous, the emotional congestion of a heavy heart, or feelings of depression or melancholy.
+In spring, we may feel this heaviness and wetness manifest in us as weight gain, bloating, lethargy, physical congestion in the form of mucous, the emotional congestion of a heavy heart, or feelings of depression or melancholy.

-Ayurveda calls this time Shirshir Ritu: the late winter, up to around March 20th.
-We can begin to accumulate kapha dosha (excess earth & water) in Shirshir Ritu just prior to kapha season.
-Now is the perfect time to shift our diets to stay in balance with what is to come!
+Ayurveda calls this time Shirshir Ritu: the late winter, up to around March 20.
+We can begin to accumulate kapha dosha (excess earth and water) in Shirshir Ritu just prior to kapha season.
+It is the perfect time to shift our diets to stay in balance with what is to come.

 However, it’s still quite cold where many of us live, and even though we don’t want to build up excess water or earth in our bodies, we still need to be warm and nurtured.
 Thus begins the balancing act of Ayurveda!